k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 Building a Catalog artifact is done by clicking **Actions > Build Artifacts** in the Catalog application's [Menu bar](05_catalog_app.md#menu-bar).
 A Catalog artifact is a file called **catalog_field_info.csv**.
 It is created in a CSV format, saved into the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder in the Project tree and uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).

-The below image is an example of a Catalog artifact:
+The below image is a Catalog artifact example:

 <img src="images/catalog_info_mtable.png" style="zoom:75%;" />

-The artifact is created for the Catalog version that is displayed in the application.
-The last column's heading holds the version number, such as **V4** in the case of the above image.
+The artifact is created for the Catalog version, which is displayed in the application.
+The last column's heading holds the version number, **V4** in the above example.
 This column remains always empty.

 Note that a Catalog artifact can be created for any Catalog version.
 Each new artifact overrides the previous one in the Project tree.